Shriinivas/blenderbezierutils/README.md

 <b>Deleting a vertex or handle point: </b>
 Select any end point (the selected point is marked in dark green) and press del to delete it.
 Pressing del when a handle point is selected will align it with the other point of the segment. <br><br>
 You can toggle between Flexi Draw and Flexi Edit by pressing <b>e</b>.<br>
-Press <b>h</b> to toggle the visibility of the selected segment handles.<br>
+Press <b>h</b> to toggle the visibility of the selected segment handles.<br><br>
 <b>Subdivide Segments Uniformly: </b>
 You can also subdivide the selected segments uniformly.
 To initiate the subdivision op, first select the segments (hold down shift to select multiple segments).
-Then press W. Now there will appear a subdivision marker at the middle of each selected segment.
+Then press w.
+Now there will appear a subdivision marker at the middle of each selected segment.
 You can increase or decrease the number of subdivisions by scrolling the mouse wheel or pressing + or - keys.
 Press Spacebar or Enter to confirm the subdiv operation.<br><br>
 <b>Align Handle:</b>
 To align the handle with the opposite handle of the same end point, select the handle point and press K. This way you can quickly smooth out the sharp corners.